CaseyHaralson/watchfix-example/README.md

 In Terminal 3, you'll see watchfix:
 1. Detect errors as they appear in the logs

+and if autonomous mode is turned on...

 2. Analyze the error and identify the root cause
 3. Generate and apply a fix
 4. Run tests to verify the fix worked

+Read [further below](#try-manual-mode-first) on how to fix errors in "manual mode".

 ### 7. See what changed